-Subhash Chandra Bose was a great Indian nationalist.
-People even today know him by love for his country.
+Subhash Chandra Bose was a great Indian patriotic.
+People indeed moment know him by love for his country.
 This true Indian man was born on the 23rd of January in 1897.
-Most noteworthy, he fought with bravery against the British rule.
-Subhash Chandra Bose was certainly a revolutionary freedom fighter.
-Subhash Chandra popularly known by the name of 'Netaji' (Respected Leader).
-He was strongly influenced by Swami Vivekananda’s teachings, and also believed that the Bhagavad Gita was a great source of inspiration for the struggle against the British.
-Bose was an Indian nationalist, and a prominent figure of the Indian independence movement.
-The leader spearheaded the revolutionary Indian National Army during World War II.
-He always pitched for complete and unconditional independence of India from the British Rule.
+Utmost noteworthy, he fought with frippery against the British rule.
+Subhash Chandra Bose was clearly a revolutionary freedom fighter.
+Subhash Chandra popularly known by the name of'Netaji' ( Admired Leader).
+He was explosively told by Swami Vivekananda’s training, and also believed that the Bhagavad Gita was a great source of alleviation for the struggle against the British.
+Bose was an Indian chauvinist, and a prominent figure of the Indian independence movement.
+The leader commanded the revolutionary Indian National Army during World War II.
+He always say complete and unconditional independence of India from the British Rule.

 Political Life of Subhash Chandra Bose

-The participation of Subhash Chandra Bose took place with the Civil Disobedience Movement.
-This is how Subhash Chandra Bose became part of the Indian Independence movement.
-He became a member of the Indian National Congress (INC).
-Also, in 1939 he became the party president.
-However, this was for a short time only because of his resignation from this post.
+The participation of Subhash Chandra Bose took place with the Civil Defiance Movement(सविनय अवज्ञा आंदोलन).
+This is how Subhash Chandra Bose joined the Indian Independence movement.
+He joined the Indian National Congress (INC).
+Also, in 1939 he get the party president post in Indian National Congress (INC).
+Still, this was for a short time only because of his abdication from this post.

-The British put Subhash Chandra Bose under house arrest.
-This was because of his opposition to British rule.
-However, due to his cleverness, he secretly left the country in 1941.
-He then went to Europe to seek help against the British.
-Most noteworthy, he sought the help of Russians and Germans against the British.
+The British Government put Subhash Chandra Bose under house arrest because of his opposition to British rule.
+Still, due to his cleverness, he intimately left the country in 1941.
+He went to Europe to seek help against the British.
+Utmost noteworthy, he sought the help of Russians and Germans against the British.

-Subhash Chandra Bose went to Japan in 1943.
-This was because the Japanese gave their agreement to his appeal for help.
-In Japan Subhash Chandra Bose began the formation of the Indian National Army.
-Most noteworthy, he did the formation of a provisional government.
-The axis powers during the Second World War certainly recognized this provisional government.
+In 1943, Subhash Chandra Bose went to Japan because the Japanese gave their agreement to his appeal for help.
+In this duration in Japan, Indian National Army formed by Subhash Chandra Bose.
+Utmost noteworthy, he did the conformation of a provisional government.
+The axis powers during the Second World War clearly honored this provisional government.

 Subhash Chandra Bose's famous quotes